 Applicants receiving an admission offer must confirm their intention to attend CMCC by submitting the following:

 - A post-dated cheque for the first tuition instalment

 Attendance at Orientation

 All applicants accepted and registered for the first professional year at CMCC are expected to be present on the first day of orientation.
 There are significant administrative and academic activities which take place throughout the orientation week to prepare students for their first week of classes.

 Documentation Required Two Months Prior to Start Date

-- A Health Evaluation letter or note signed by a health practitioner (this can be a doctor, chiropractor, nurse, etc.), confirming that the applicant has no health impediment to entering into our program.
+- A Health Evaluation letter or note signed by a health practitioner (this can be a doctor, chiropractor, nurse, etc.) confirming that the applicant has no health impediment that would restrict entry into our program.

 - Results of a two-step tuberculin test (within last six months) or chest X-ray (within last 12 months).
 A positive test result must be reported to the Admissions Office.